 #5: Names Based On Personality

-Sometimes cats and dogs have a really strong personality that their name should match.
+Sometimes Cats That Dont Shed have a really strong personality that their name should match.
 Gruff for a grumpy dog or Princess for a lazy cat that loves being pampered are perfect examples.

 #6: Floral Names